sabrinajolijoli/CSX460/projects/project-proposal.md

 * Who will use the model?
 Socialist and police and maybe university professor
 * How will the use it?
-They can use it to
+They can use it to predict and prevent crime,it's also very important fot residents to be on their guard.

 ## Miscellaneous